NicholasUKRI/DistilBERT/README.md

 - Edit query variable within main.py with your input tokens that defines the topic area.
 Please use at least five terms (which can be more than one word), seperated by commas.
 - Run all of main.py to create dataframe called 'df', which is a dataset containing all grants in the corpus, sorted from most relevant to least with a Cosine Similarity Score (CSS) ranging from 0-1.
-- Any grants with a CSS below 0.5 should be removed as irrelevant, the exact threshold to cut the data (between 0.5-1) must be chosen by the user.
+- Any grants with a CSS below 0.5 should be removed as irrelevant.
+The exact threshold to cut the data (between 0.5-1) must be chosen by the user.
 As the threshold increases the number of false postitives will fall, but the number of false negatives will increase.

 ### Contact